 - Gujarat: In Gujarat, the festival of Durga puja is celebrated as Navratri with the famous dance ‘garba’ being performed by locals in events organised at night.

-- Tamil Nadu: During the festival of Tamil Nadu, the locals worship Goddess Durga, Saraswati and Lakshmi.
+- Tamil Nadu: During the festival of Tamil Nadu, the locals worship the goddesses Durga, Saraswathi, and Lakshmi.
 In a tradition which is unique to the state of Tamil Nadu, young local girls display wooden dolls.
 The ritual is known as Golu.

-- Punjab: During the 9 days of celebration of the Durga puja festival, ‘Jagarans’ are held every night.
-On the eve of Ashtami, young girls from the age of 5 to 10 are given food, gifts and money.
+- Punjab: During the 9 days of celebration of the Durga puja festival, ‘Jaagrans’ are held every night.
+On the eve of Ashtami, young girls from the age of 5 to 10 are given food, gifts, and money.

 - Chhattisgarh: The locals of Chhattisgarh celebrate the festival for a period of 75 days.
-Bastar, a town in Chhattisgarh has known to have celebrated the festival for over 500 years.
+Bastar, a town in Chhattisgarh, is known to have celebrated the festival for over 500 years.

 - Karnataka: The festival of Durga puja is known as Dussehra in Karnataka.
 Mysore is famous for its celebrations of the festival.

-- Maharashtra: In Maharashtra also people play garba on the eve of the festival.
-Completing business deals and buying property is considered lucky at the time of the festival of durga puja.
+- Maharashtra: In Maharashtra, people play Garba on the eve of the festival.
+Completing business deals and buying property is considered lucky at the time of the festival of Durga puja.

 - Himachal Pradesh: The locals of Himachal Pradesh start the celebrations of the festival when it is about to end in the rest of the country.
 Dhalpur Maidan, situated in Kullu Valley, is famous for its celebrations.

 Durga puja is considered to be one of the major festivals that the people of this country celebrate.
 Wherever you go, from Himachal in the north to Tamil Nadu in the south, it is celebrated with great fervour and enthusiasm.